probonopd/MiniDexed/README.md

 # MiniDexed

-[Dexed](https://asb2m10.github.io/dexed/) is a synthesizer closely modeled on the famous DX7 by a well-known Japanese manufacturer.
+[Dexed](https://asb2m10.github.io/dexed/) is a FM synthesizer closely modeled on the famous DX7 by a well-known Japanese manufacturer.
 MiniDexed is a port to run it on a bare metal Raspberry Pi (without a Linux kernel or operating system). __Currently it is not functional yet.
 Contributions are highly welcome.__

 ## TODO